 With help from Shimomura, the school doctor, he begins to piece together the answer to the mystery behind the school and the disappearances there…

-On 14 May 2018, Evil of Dracula is being issued in the UK by Arrow Video as part of a ‘Bloodthirsty Trilogy’ Blu-ray set.
+On 14 May 2018, Evil of Dracula was released in the UK by Arrow Video as part of a ‘Bloodthirsty Trilogy’ Blu-ray set.
 Extras include:

 - High Definition Blu-ray (1080p) presentation transferred from original film elements

 - Newly translated English subtitles

 - Kim Newman on The Bloodthirsty Trilogy, a new video appraisal by the critic and writer

 - Reversible sleeve featuring original and newly commissioned artwork by Matt Griffin

 - Collector’s booklet featuring new writing on the film by Japanese film expert Jasper Sharp